 Why is this commitment to the customer lost along the way?

 Let’s consider some of these statistics for a moment (I don’t love stats but I do my best to speak to my green personalities out there!).
 In the general world of business, it costs business owners 6 to 7 times more to bring on a new customer than it does to retain an existing one.
 This includes paid advertising which we appreciate network marketers aren’t deep into (and unless you’re earning $10K+ a month, I don’t typically recommend it).

 But, this also includes things like vendor events, home parties, and let’s be honest those coffee shop meetings add up!
 It can also include discounts or giveaways you run to draw in new customers.

 However, stats also show that of those existing customers (when treated right), 86% of them will spend more money with you.

 Why?
-Because they love the product sure, but a lot of this falls on you.
+Because they love the product, but a lot of this has to do with YOU.

 3 Ways to Promote Customer Loyalty